shariqahmad04/LocalRepository/README.md

 # This line should be a TEST OF THE BRANCH. it should only appear in "Alternate" branch, until I merge it into main.

 This line is a change I made to the document on Github.com.
 I'm testing the "pull" command on terminal to see if it will sync.
 Here we go!

+I am really liking this GitHub stuff! *fascinating*

+I'm trying to make this change only on one branch.